-- 1) New cylinders beginning to assign the 10-character global identification number: - Using this number as the serial number engraved on the nameplate - Adding the larger-sized number and a 2D barcode to the valve end of the cylinder by either: enlarging the nameplate to add the information at the bottom or welding a separate global identifier below the nameplate. - 2) Existing cylinders in circulation assigning a 10-character identification number to the cylinder in as timely a manner as possible, and welding a global identifier with the identification to the valve end or inside the skirt of the cylinder during the next cylinder certification (within the next 5 years) or at the next opportunity. - 3) Existing cylinders in long-term storage (e.g., tails cylinders) assigning a 10-character identification number to the cylinder at the cylinder owner's discretion.
+- 1) New cylinders beginning to assign the 10-character global identification number: - Using this number as the serial number engraved on the nameplate - Adding the larger-sized number and a 2D barcode to the valve end of the cylinder by either: enlarging the nameplate to add the information at the bottom or welding a separate global identifier below the nameplate. - 2) Existing cylinders in circulation assigning a 10-character identification number to the cylinder in as timely a manner as possible, and affix an adhesive tag with the global identifier to the valve end cylinder below the nameplate during the next cylinder certification (within the next 5 years) or at the next opportunity. - 3) Existing cylinders in long-term storage (e.g., tails cylinders) assigning a 10-character identification number to the cylinder at the cylinder owner's discretion.
 The newly assigned identification number could be attach to the valve end of the cylinder by using a label until such time that the global identifier can be permanently attached.